HTO3/Hto3.DateTimeHelpers/README.md

 ### SetHour

-Change the hour of a DateTime
+Change the hour of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetHour(1) == new DateTime(2018, 12, 11, 1, 50, 30);